-Naomi was the mother of Elimelech, Ruth’s first husband.
+Naomi was the mother of Mahlon, Ruth’s first husband.
 Naomi’s family had traveled to Moab because of famine in Judah.
-While displaced from their homeland, Elimelech met and married Ruth, a Moabite.
-But when Elimilech and his father died, Ruth and Naomi returned to Judah as widows.
+While displaced from their homeland, Mahlon met and married Ruth, a Moabite.
+But when Mahlon and his father died, Ruth and Naomi returned to Judah as widows.

 Naomi knew what it was like to be a stranger in a foreign land, and she was instrumental in helping Ruth resettle in Judah.
 She showed her how to secure food and, eventually, even connected her with her future husband, Boaz.
 Through Naomi’s care and advice, Ruth was able to establish a new home.

 For me, welcoming newcomers is ministry — and it’s personal.